RGBCube/JsonWrapper/README.md

 ## `db.rem(key: str, *, pathmagic="")`
 Removes the key and value pair from the JSON.

-Note that this will not do anything if the key isn't set in the JSON.
+Note that this will not do anything if the key isn't set in the JSON or the path is invalid.

 if the `pathmagic` kwarg is given, it will spit it by the `+`'s and follow the path in it in the JSON data, then it will remove the key and value pair.
 ## `db.nuke()`